 The black Leica M-P (Typ 240) Digital Rangefinder Camera combines a full-frame image sensor with the quality and tradition upon which Leica’s reputation was built.
-This camera features a minimalist design that is lauded for its image quality, and it also features aspects of minimalist design.
+In addition, this camera features a minimalist design that is lauded for its image quality and aspects of minimalist design.

-Rich image quality is achieved by the M-P thanks to its MAX 24MP CMOS sensor and Maestro image processing.
+The M-P achieves rich image quality thanks to its MAX 24MP CMOS sensor and Maestro image processing.
 This results in low noise levels and smooth color and tone gradations across the image.

-When combined, the sensor and CPU enable the camera to achieve maximum sensitivity of ISO 6400, record full-high-definition 1080p video and continue shooting at 3 frames per second for up to 24 consecutive images.
+When combined, the sensor and CPU enable the camera to achieve maximum sensitivity of ISO 6400, record full-high-definition 1080p video, and continue shooting at three frames per second for up to 24 consecutive images.

 This camera is one of a kind among digital cameras because it adheres to Leica’s preference for a rangefinder design and incorporates a 0.68x optical viewfinder with split and superimposed manual focusing, automatic parallax correction, and manual image field selection.
 Additionally, the camera has automatic parallax correction.

 On the other hand, the camera has a sapphire glass covering for the 3.0 inch, 920k-dot LCD screen, which helps to retain the overall longevity of the magnesium alloy and brass body.

 Because it is designed to be as inconspicuous as possible, the M-P has no front-facing Leica insignia; instead, it has an engraved Leica script on the camera’s top plate.
 This is another way that the M-P sets itself apart.